liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/blade-cli/04-managing-your-liferay-server-with-blade-cli.markdown

 To reference all of Blade CLI's available options, see the [Blade CLI](/docs/7-2/reference/-/knowledge_base/r/blade-cli) article.

 Awesome!
-You learned how to interact with @product@ using Blade CLI.
+You learned how to interact with @sharepoint@ using Blade CLI.